sibirrer/psfr/Paper/paper.md

 and by the athomspheric distortions of the wavefront for ground-based observatories.
 The characterization of the PSF at and below the pixel level of the data is a key component to extract accurate and precise information from telescope facilities on the pixel-level data.
-For example, the PSF model is crucial in providing high-precisino positional (astrometric) information of objects at sub-pixel scales, to de-blend different astronomical sources and their respective fluxes, or to describe the intrinsic shape and morphologies of galaxies.
+For example, the PSF model is crucial in providing high-precision positional (astrometric) information of objects at sub-pixel scales, to de-blend different astronomical sources and their respective fluxes, or to describe the intrinsic shape and morphologies of galaxies.

-The PSF is often time-varying, wavelenght and color dependent, and changes with the position on the focal point of the instrument.
-The most accurate and precise models of the PSF could often be derived empirically from the same or near-identical observations in time and space.
+The PSF is often time-varying, wavelength and color dependent, and changes with the position on the focal point of the instrument.
+The most accurate and precise models of the PSF can often be derived empirically from the same or near-identical observations in time and space.
 In particular, objects in the imaging data that are bright and known to be point-like provide a realization of the sampling of the PSF [@AndersenKing:2000].
 The combination and interpolation between several point-like objects in imaging data allows us to gain information